-WEATHERHEAD: Rain tight conduit fitting installed on the top of the overhead service mast, where the service drop is attached to the service entrance equipment.
+WEATHERHEAD: Rain tight conduit fitting installed on the top of the overhead service mast.

 WIRE TROUGH: A sheet metal channel/enclosure with a removable cover used to connect two electrical cabinets or as a standalone assembly to house insulated electrical conductors.